 Breaking milestones with my 100th candidate placement

 Our business manager in the permanent team started a little recognition program not long ago.
-Every time you break your own milestones you get a little poker look-alike chip to make your 5, 10, 50 closed deals official.
+Every time you break your own milestones you get a casino-style chip to make your 5, 10, 50 closed deals official.

 I am the first consultant at Whitehall to make 100 permanent placements.
 I get satisfaction from knowing I had a positive impact in people’s lives and that I helped them.
 To mention an example, I recently came across a candidate who wanted to move with her family from Germany to the UK because they wanted their child to grow up here.
 I found both my candidate and her husband a job and they are moving to the UK in a week’s time now.
 They are very pleased that they can go ahead with their plans, the client is happy and I am happy, it can be very humbling… but that’s the importance of listening, people have different reasons for getting a job – it can be money or location but it can also be work-life balance or family.